bgins/moon-flask/README.md

 Moon Flask is a simple portfolio web app built on Flask.

 The app comes with standard 'about' and 'contact' pages.
-All of the other 'pages' and their navigation links are generated dynamically from a database.
+All of the other pages and their navigation links are generated dynamically from a database.
 The database is managed with SQLAlchemy.

 Moon Flask uses [Skeleton CSS](http://getskeleton.com/) for layout and [Font-Awesome](https://fortawesome.github.io/Font-Awesome/) for social icons.